Anyone share my concerns about where website design is heading? It all seems to be becoming a bit… samey.

 Placing all formatting in one CSS file (and using PHP’s ability to dynamically retrieve the latest content), has made building and maintaining websites less labour-intensive.

+Developers can now create customised page template layouts (or use an all encompassing pre-built ‘theme’).
 Sitting on CMS platforms like WordPress (remember Drupal Read More) finally make Web 2.0 a reality.

 Recommendation to Front End Developers